Before You Begin

 We have helped secure funding for many different types of projects: individual research projects, team research projects, books, journal articles, conferences, small working groups of scholars, church education projects, and lectures.
 We are open to a wide range of endeavors.
 We are focused on reaching a variety of audiences: the academic community, congregations, pastors, teachers, thought leaders, the international community, and others.

-Visits to TIF are rarely necessary and are only at our invitation.
+Visits to Issachar Fund are rarely necessary and are only at our invitation.

 Most projects we recommend for funding are one to three years long.
-In remarkable cases, TIF may recommend funding for a project with a longer timespan, but approval is needed before submitting a full proposal for a project longer than 3 years in length.
+In remarkable cases, Issachar Fund may recommend funding for a project with a longer time span, but approval is needed before submitting a proposal for a project longer than 3 years in length.

 We understand that many projects take advanced planning.
 Sabbatical approvals, course buyouts, calendar conflicts, etc., can all affect the timeline of a project.
 We will accept proposals for projects up to 24 months in advance of their start date.

-Unless otherwise specified in a specific program, TIF does not have geographic boundaries or restrictions.
+Unless otherwise specified in a specific program, Issachar Fund does not have geographic boundaries or restrictions.
 However, we strongly prefer that international organizations have a U.S. fiduciary to receive funds.

 Yes.
-We currently cap our indirect costs at 10%.
+We currently cap our indirect cost recoveries at 10%.

 Yes.
-However, TIF strongly prefers projects that are affiliated with an institution (typically a university, research institution, or other non-profit organization).
-Unaffiliated individuals must find appropriate institutions to administer their grants.
+However, Issachar Fund strongly prefers projects that are affiliated with an institution (typically a university, research institution, or other non-profit organization).
+Unaffiliated individuals must find appropriate 501(c)3 institutions to administer their grants.

 We typically do not support planning grants.
-In special circumstances TIF will consider planning grants that align with our Areas of Inquiry.
+In special circumstances, Issachar Fund will consider planning grants that align with our Guiding Questions.

-Yes.
-However, we believe good ideas often invite broad support and we therefore we prefer projects with multiple funding sources.
+Yes, in some cases.
+However, we believe good ideas often invite broad support and therefore we prefer projects with multiple funding sources.
 This is especially true for projects over $15,000.